 One of the first companies that launched focused solely on stock footage, Pond5 has grown to include different media types, aiming at being a one-stop-shop for video makers.

-Pond5’s site is the home of a very large collection of over 5.5 million stock videos, plus libraries for stock audio and images.
-All their assets are available under Royalty Free license.
-You can buy items from the whole libraries on demand, and you’ll find varied price points as every contributor set their own prices.
-You can also get a membership for periodic download allowance from a curated collection of 200,000 clips, plus bonus selections of music and images, at very affordable prices.
+Pond5's site is the home of a very large collection of over 5.5 million stock videos, plus libraries of stock audio and images.
+All their assets are available under Royalty-Free license.
+You can buy items from the whole library on-demand, and you'll find varied price points as every contributor sets their own prices.
+You can also get a membership for a periodic download allowance from a curated collection of 200,000 clips, plus bonus selections of music and images, at very affordable prices.

-They’ve a very edgy and functional website.
+They have a very edgy and functional website.
 They provide an advanced search engine with lots of filter options, recently improved with the addition of computer vision technology.
-The new intelligent feature analyzes images to deliver more accurate search results and suggest similar content, making it easier to find great videos that meet your needs.
+The new intelligent feature analyzes images to deliver more accurate search results and suggests similar content, making it easier to find great videos that meet your needs.

 Adobe Stock – Perfect Fit for Creative Cloud Users

-A seamless integration of millions of stock videos and images into Adobe Creative Cloud’s applications, that is Adobe Stock, a super useful service for all creatives using Adobe’s cloud platform, that lets you find, license and add footage and photos to your work in a few simple steps.
+Seamless integration of millions of stock videos and images into Adobe Creative Cloud's applications, that is Adobe Stock, a super useful service for all creatives using Adobe's cloud platform, that lets you find, license, and add footage and photos to your work in a few simple steps.

 Adobe Stock sells stock videos a la carte.
-For stock photos they also have subscriptions available.
+For stock photos, they also have subscriptions available.
 Both buying options are at very affordable rates.
-Adding that all their content is sold under Royalty Free license, it turns out to be a great deal for buyers: you get high quality content with flexible usage rights for very low price.
+Adding that all their content is sold under Royalty-Free license, it turns out to be a great deal for buyers: you get high-quality content with flexible usage rights for a very low price.

 VideoHive – Stock Footage Marketplace by Envato

-Envato is an online network of stock media and resources marketplaces.
-It englobes different selling platoforms for all kinds of media.
-VideoHive is their stock footage marketplace, which offers videos, motion graphics, after effects and more.
+Envato is an online network of stock media and resource marketplaces.
+It englobes different selling platforms for all kinds of media.
+VideoHive is their stock footage marketplace, which offers videos, motion graphics, after effects, and more.

-VideoHive is a stand-alone website that works within Envato’s network.
-It offers a library of over 275,000 stock videos, with a lot of variety in topics, themes and formats, as well as image resolution.
-Their licenses are very similar to Royalty Free, but introduce one key feature: they allow use of the content in one project only.
+VideoHive is a stand-alone website that works within Envato's network.
+It offers a library of over 275,000 stock videos, with a lot of variety in topics, themes, and formats, as well as image resolution.
+Their licenses are very similar to Royalty Free but introduce one key feature: they allow the use of the content in one project only.

 Youtube – The Most Popular Video Platform

-Youtube is owned by Google.
+Google owns Youtube.
 That says it all regarding its relevance.
-But there’s actually more.
-Youtube is also the second largest search engine in the world, only surpassed by their parent company who is still the strong N1.
-Some numbers to visualize its size: 100 hours of video is added to the platform every minute, and viewers watch 46,000 years worth of video every week!
+But there's actually more.
+YouTube is also the second-largest search engine in the world, only surpassed by its parent company, which is still the strong N1.
+Some numbers to visualize its size: 100 hours of video is added to the platform every minute, and viewers watch 46,000 years' worth of video every week!